Black hole photon ring beyond General Relativity: an integrable parametrization: The Kerr off shell family

 The metric is dubbed \textit{off shell} because it does not have to be a solution of Einstein's equations: it is parametrized by the two free functions $\Delta_r(r)$ and $\Delta_y(y)$.
 The metric (\ref{offshell}) is a subset of a general class of metrics considered by Carter \cite{Carter:1968ks} to ensure the separability of the Hamilton-Jacobi and Schrödinger equations.
 In this subset, the function $\Sigma$ is not modified w.r.t the Kerr case.
 Contrary to the geometries of the general class considered by Carter which are not algebraically special, this restriction ensures that the spacetime geometry is of Petrov type D.

 While the functions $\Delta_r$ and $\Delta_y$ are free, they must satisfy several constraints in order for the spacetime~\eqref{offshell} to describe our object of interest, i.e. an asymptotically flat black hole.
 First, asymptotic flatness constrains the asymptotic behavior of $\Delta_r$: one must have $\Delta_r \sim r^2$ as $r \to \infty$.
 Second, in order for the metric~\eqref{offshell} to have an event horizon, $\Delta_r$ must be such that $\Delta_r(r) > 0$ for $r > r_\mathrm{h}$ and $\Delta_r(r_\mathrm{h}) = 0$; $r_h$ corresponds to the radius of the outermost horizon.
 Third, $\Delta_y$ must be positive for all possible values of $y$ to conserve the Lorentzian signature.
 Finally, since the metric exhibits a curvature singularity for $\Sigma = 0$, we assume $r_\mathrm{h} > 0$ in order to avoid the presence of a naked singularity.
+Furthermore, a metric satisfying these constraints might still exhibit a conical or Misner string singularity, depending on the exact shape of the functions $\Delta_r$ and $\Delta_y$.
+Requiring these singularities to be removable yields additional constraints on these functions~\cite{Ernst1976,Astorino:2022prj} which would need to be further explored.

 The Kerr metric belongs to this family.
 To see this, one can perform the following change of coordinates\footnote{We can see that the change of variables~\eqref{relcoord} is singular in the Schwarzschild limit $a \to 0$.
 Nevertheless, one does indeed recover the Schwarzschild black hole by performing the change of variables~\eqref{relcoord}, the choice~\eqref{KerrFunc} and \emph{then} taking the $a \to 0$ limit.
 One can note that such parameter singularities are common when one recovers common solutions from the Plebanski-Demianski family of spacetimes~\cite{Plebanski:1976gy}.}